"Any M-Badge BMW": Mzansi make suggestions for Boity's new car

 - Suggestions from fans on Twitter included the Lamborghini Urus, Maserati Levante, Mercedes Benz Maybach GLS600, BMW M-badge cars, and the Rolls-Royce Cullinan

-PAY ATTENTION: Empowering lives, one story at a time.
-Briefly News launched a YouTube channel Briefly TV.
-Subscribe now!

-South African rapper and media personality Boity Thulo has indicated that she is in the market for a new car.
+Boity Thulo has been driving a Land Rover for longer than we can remember but the South African rapper and media personality hinted she is in the market for a new whip.

 Boity is looking to add to her luxurious car collection